Redgrave v Hurd: Facts

 Mr Redgrave, an elderly solicitor, advertised for a partner to join the business and buy the accompanying house.
-He said in an interview with Mr Hurd that the practice brought in £300 pa, when it was only £200 pa.
-Mr Redgrave showed him summaries that came to a £200 pa average income and said that the rest of the £300 figure was borne out by other papers in the office that he could check (in fact they showed no business).
+He said in an interview with Mr Hurd that the practice brought in £300 a year, when it was only £200 a year.
+Mr Redgrave showed him summaries that came to a £200 a year average income and said that the rest of the £300 figure was borne out by other papers in the office that he could check (in fact they showed no business).
 Mr Hurd did not inspect the papers, until he realised the truth just before completion of the agreement.
 He had signed the contract but he refused to go through.
 Mr Redgrave sued for specific performance and Mr Hurd counterclaimed for rescission based on fraudulent misrepresentation.

 Fry J held that because Mr Hurd had not taken the opportunity to check through the papers, he could not be taken to have relied on them.
 Mr Hurd appealed.